 - -w/less than 20 yrs., If you die before being vested your beneficiary receives \$5000 group life + 6 mos.
 Pay; 20+ yrs.
 You receive \$5000 group life only.
 (Pub.
 6, pg.
 12-13) - The Unmodified option yields the highest possible pension; this is what the tables on pg.
 29,31,33 Pub.
 6 refer to, because there is no beneficiary.
 But due to the survivor continuance, health benefits will continue to survivor - "Return of Remaining Contributions Option 1" gives a lump sum of remaining EE contributions to beneficiary.
-These are gone after an average of 10 years. - Options 2, 2W, 3, 3W, and 4: trade offs between the amount of your pension vs. your beneficiary.
+These are gone after an average of 10 years, as the EE contributions are used 1st, then ER, and last market \$. - Options with beneficiaries: trade offs between the amount of your pension vs. your beneficiary.